VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 with the maximum number of matching log entries.

-For example, the following query returns top 7 [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields) with the maximum number of log entries over the last 5 minutes:
+For example, the following query returns top 7 [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields) with the maximum number of log entries over the last 5 minutes.
+The number of entries are returned in the `hits` field:

 ```logsql
 _time:5m | top 7 by (_stream)